FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Introduction

-To tackle the aforementioned challenges, we introduce \textbf{F}ew-shot class \textbf{I}ncremental \textbf{L}earning tasks with \textbf{P}re-training on \textbf{3D} (FILP-3D), a framework that employs CLIP as its backbone and incorporates two innovative components: Redundant Feature Eliminator (RFE) and Spatial Noise Compensator (SNC), as is shown in Figure~\ref{fig:teaser}.
+To tackle the mismatch between 3D representation and V-L PTM's 2D encoder in direct projection techniques~\cite{FSCIL-3D, zhang2022pointclip}, we introduce \textbf{F}ew-shot class \textbf{I}ncremental \textbf{L}earning tasks with \textbf{P}re-training on \textbf{3D} (FILP-3D), a framework that employs CLIP as its backbone and incorporates two innovative components: Redundant Feature Eliminator (RFE) to tackle the feature space misalignment and Spatial Noise Compensator (SNC) to tackle the significant noise issue, as is shown in Figure~\ref{fig:teaser}.
 RFE serves as a specialized dimensionality reduction technique, designed to remove redundant features while preserving semantic content.
 By precisely compressing dimensions within the V-L PTMs, RFE facilitates better alignment between the feature spaces of point clouds and their corresponding embeddings.
 On the other hand, SNC is a graph-based 3D model tailored to extract robust geometric information from point clouds.
 This additional layer of information enhances the geometric relationships between object components, mitigating the loss of knowledge that occurs during projection, especially in noisy, real-world scanned data.
 As a result, our FILP-3D framework gains improved resilience against noise interference.
 Furthermore, we observe that the numbers of samples for different classes in test datasets can vary by up to two orders of magnitude, leading to a significant imbalance.
 This imbalance skews traditional accuracy metrics, making them less reliable for comprehensive evaluation.
 To address this, we introduce new evaluation metrics, namely $\rm NCAcc$ and $\rm F_{FSCIL}$.
-These metrics are designed to assess the model's ability to learn new classes effectively while maintaining a balance between old and new classes, thereby providing a more nuanced evaluation of the model performance.
+These metrics are designed to assess the model's ability to learn new classes effectively while maintaining a balance between old and new classes, thereby providing a more nuanced evaluation of the model's performance.